FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Introduction

-In this paper, we propose a novel perspective to achieve the goal of class-incremental learning.
-In the scenario of class-incremental learning, distributions of new categories are constantly coming, but the old model can not directly handle new distributions since it has never seen them.
-The distribution drift will lead to the mismatch between the model output and the target, which is called residual.
-Inspired by the idea of gradually adding new classifiers to fit the residual between the target and the original model in gradient boosting, we do not update the old model directly on the new data but freeze it and create a new model to fit the residual when new task comes.
-This new model has positive significance in two aspects: On the one hand, with sufficient new training data, this new model will help the model to learn to distinguish between new classes.
-Given that the original model can handle old classes well, combining the two will form a strong classifier for both new and old classes~\cite{krogh1994neural}.
-On the other hand, training the new model to classify all categories, including both the new and old concepts, may contribute to discovering some critical elements ignored by the original model.
-As shown in Fig. \ref{fig:boosting}, when the model learns old categories, including tigers, cats, and monkeys, it may think that stripes are essential information but mistakenly regard auricles as meaningless features.
+In this paper, we propose a novel perspective from gradient boosting to analyze and achieve the goal of class-incremental learning.
+Gradient boosting methods use the additive model to gradually converge the ground-truth target model where the subsequent one fits the residuals between the target and the prior one.
+In class-incremental learning, since distributions of new categories are constantly coming, the distribution drift will also lead to the residuals between the target label and model output.
+Therefore, we propose a similar boosting framework to solve the problem of class-incremental learning by applying an additive model, gradually fitting residuals, where different models mainly handle their special tasks~(with nonoverlapping sets of classes).
+And as we discuss later, our boosting framework is a more generalized framework for dynamic structure methods~(\textit{e.g.}, DER\cite{der}).
+It has positive significance in two aspects: On the one hand, the new model enhances the plasticity and thus helps the model learn to distinguish between new classes.
+On the other hand, training the new model to classify all categories might contribute to discovering some critical elements ignored by the original model.
+As shown in Fig.~\ref{fig:boosting}, when the model learns old categories, including tigers, cats, and monkeys, it may think that stripes are essential information but mistakenly regard auricles as meaningless features.
 When learning new categories, because the fish and birds do not have auricles, the new model will discover this mistake and correct it.

-However, creating new models not only leads to an increase in the number of parameters but also causes redundant feature dimensions and inconsistency between the old and the new model.
-Therefore, we are supposed to further compress the ensemble model to remove unnecessary and inconsistent features, thus preserving crucial information and enhancing the robustness of the model.
+However, as we discussed above, creating new models not only leads to an increase in the number of parameters but also might cause inconsistency between the old and the new model at the feature level.
+To this end, we compress the boosting model to remove unnecessary parameters and inconsistent features, thus avoiding the above-mentioned drawbacks of dynamic structure-based methods, preserving crucial information, and enhancing the robustness of the model.